 About Nicotiana Whisper

 There are just hundreds of colorful small bells that dangle from this lovely plant.
 When the evening moths pollinate Nicotiana Whisper, they help release a lovely fragrance that you get to enjoy.
+The hummingbirds are crazy for it!
 We just couldn't get over how beautiful this plant was in our garden.
-It can handle some really cold weather, too!
-The deer definitely don't like Nicotiana and is on Cornell University's list of deer resistant plants!
+It can handle some really cold weather, well into late fall.
+The deer definitely don't like Nicotiana and is on Cornell University's list of deer resistant plants.

 Planting and Growing Nicotiana